g-nitin/literature-categorization/cat_classification/embedder/README.md

 # Categorization Based on Embeddings

+# Multiple Candidate

-The `categorization_embeddings.py` uses the existing dataset, process new papers from a CSV file, generate embeddings, and categorize them based on similarity to existing papers.
+The `categorization_embeddings.py` uses the existing dataset, process new papers from a CSV file, generate embeddings, and categorizes them based on similarity to existing papers.

 To further elaborate, the script does the following:
 1. Loads existing papers from a JSON file.